monoscope-tech/apitoolkit-landing/docs/sdks/elixir/phoenix/index.md

 # Phoenix SDK Guide

-To integrate your Elixir Phoenix application with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
-Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **Phoenix SDK**.
+To integrate your Elixir Phoenix application with monoscope, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to monoscope's servers.
+Kindly follow this guide to get started and learn about all the supported features of monoscope's **Phoenix SDK**.

 ```=html
 <hr>